Over Rs 38 lakh drawn for nothing, ACB files case against 2 SMC officials, NGO

 In a statement issued here, the ACB said that

-218 Individual Household Latrines and 9 twin storage pits with a cost of Rs 17490 and Rs 12000 were to be constructed under the Swach Bharat Mission (SBM Scheme) by
+218 Individual Household Latrines and 9 twin storage pits with a per unit cost of Rs 17490 and Rs 12000 respectively were to be constructed under the Swach Bharat Mission (SBM Scheme) by

 the NGO namely M/S Social Welfare India under the patronage of SMC.